iuec/uec-tech-standards/_pages/business_capabilities/cds-api-developer-guidelines.md

 An example of DataRequirements is given below with notes:

-- There is no profile in the first DataRequirement (the QuestionnaireResponse) as we are (currently) using the STU3 profile for QuestionnaireResponse
+- There is no profile in the first DataRequirement (the `QuestionnaireResponse`) as we are (currently) using the STU3 profile for `QuestionnaireResponse`
 - The FHIR profiles for the CDS API are to be available in future iterations
-- There is no requirement for the Questionnaire - the CDS doesn't need this, it just needs the QuestionnaireResponse, and we can identify the type of QuestionnaireResponse by saying that it has to be a response to the Questionnaire called "#PRE_STD_AD_DISCLAIMERS"
+- There is no requirement for the `Questionnaire` - the CDS doesn't need this, it just needs the `QuestionnaireResponse`, and we can identify the type of `QuestionnaireResponse` by saying that it has to be a response to the Questionnaire called "#PRE_STD_AD_DISCLAIMERS"
 - The second DataRequirement (for the practice) shows that this must be an Organization, further specified as a CareConnect Organization, where the Organization.identifier must be part of the ValueSet of odsOrganisationCode - that is, that it must be an ODS organisation
 - The patient, their age, and their gender are all specified independently
 - The valueCode for the gender is the Gender finding - could also be the UK reference set for Gender - 991391000000109